learn-academy-2022-alpha/week-5-assessment-alexranga/interview-questions.md

 ## Looking Ahead: Terms for Next Week
 Research and define the following terms to the best of your ability.

 1. RESTful routes: REST stands for Representational State Transfer.
 REST is a pattern to follow when structuring routes between the server and the client.
-"RESTful routes" are an attempt to bring the operations that can be applied to an object into HTTP requests
+"RESTful routes" are an attempt to bring the operations that can be applied to an object into HTTP requests.

 2. JSON: JavaScript Object Notation (JSON) is a standard text-based format for representing structured data based on JavaScript object syntax.